Recurrent Video Masked Autoencoders

 \section{Abstract}

-We present \textbf{R}ecurrent \textbf{V}ideo \textbf{M}asked-Autoencoders (\model): a novel video representation learning approach that uses a transformer-based recurrent neural network to aggregate dense image features over time, effectively capturing the spatio-temporal structure of natural video data. \model learns via an asymmetric masked prediction task requiring only a standard pixel reconstruction objective.
-This design yields a highly efficient ``generalist'' encoder: \model achieves competitive performance with state-of-the-art video models (e.g. VideoMAE, V-JEPA) on video-level tasks like action recognition and point/object tracking, while also performing favorably against image models (e.g. DINOv2) on tasks that test geometric and dense spatial understanding.
+We present \textbf{R}ecurrent \textbf{V}ideo \textbf{M}asked-Autoencoders (\model): a novel approach to video representation learning that leverages recurrent computation to model the temporal structure of video data. \model couples an asymmetric masking objective with a transformer-based recurrent neural network to aggregate information over time, training solely on a simple pixel reconstruction loss.
+This design yields a highly efficient "generalist" encoder: \model achieves competitive performance with state-of-the-art video models (e.g. VideoMAE, V-JEPA) on video-level tasks like action classification, and point and object tracking, while matching or exceeding the performance of image models (e.g. DINOv2) on tasks that require strong geometric and dense spatial features.
 Notably, RVM achieves strong performance in the small-model regime without requiring knowledge distillation, exhibiting up to $30\times$ greater parameter efficiency than competing video masked autoencoders.
-Moreover, we demonstrate that \model's recurrent nature allows for stable feature propagation over long temporal horizons with linear computational cost, overcoming some of the limitations of standard spatio-temporal attention-based architectures.
-Finally, we use qualitative visualizations to highlight that RVM learns rich representations of scene semantics, structure, and motion.
+Finally, we demonstrate that \model's recurrent nature allows for stable feature propagation over long temporal horizons with linear computational cost, overcoming some of the limitations of standard spatio-temporal attention-based video models.
+Ablation studies further highlight the factors driving the model's success, with qualitative results showing that RVM learns rich representations of scene semantics, structure, and motion.